Building AI Agents on Red Hat AI¶

-A hands-on tutorial that takes you from zero to a deployed AI agent system on Red Hat OpenShift, using the fips-agents framework.
+A hands-on tutorial that takes you from zero to a deployed AI agent system on Red Hat AI, using the fips-agents toolkit.

 What you'll build¶

-By the end of this tutorial, you'll have a complete system running on OpenShift:
+By the end of this tutorial, you'll have a complete system running on Red Hat AI:

 - A Calculus Helper agent that solves math problems using remote tools